python-diamond/Diamond/README.md

 Diamond supports dynamic addition of collectors.
 Its configured to scan for new collectors on a regular interval (configured in diamond.cfg).
 If diamond detects a new collector, or that a collectors module has changed (based on the file's last modified timestamp), it will be reloaded.

 Diamond looks for collectors in /usr/lib/diamond/collectors/ (on Ubuntu).
-By default a collector will run the "collect" method every 60 seconds.
+By default diamond will invoke the "collect" method every 60 seconds.

 Diamond collectors that require a separate configuration file should place a .cfg file in /etc/diamond/.
 The configuration file name should match the name of the diamond collector class.
 For example, a collector called